MarilouJourdain/FREEFORM-ADCP/README.md

+# ADP Array Matlab toolbox

-# Array of Acoustic Doppler Profiler system: Array design and velocity processing toolbox
+ Array of Acoustic Doppler Profiler system: Array design and velocity processing toolbox

-Tools enabling the design of Acoustic Doppler Profiler arrays of any geometry along with the conversion of acquired along-beam velocities to the Cartesian components of velocity.

 <a href="https://google.com"> DOI link TBD </a>

 ### Purpose

+These tools enable the design of Acoustic Doppler Profiler arrays of any geometry  along with the conversion of acquired along-beam velocities to the Cartesian components of velocity.

 ### Documentation